-Why & How to file a tax extension ?
+How does tax extension work ?

-- More time to claim refund , in case you forgot to claim refund for the tax year for which you got extension of time to file.
-This is because , there’s a three-year deadline for receiving a refund .
-The time limit of 3 years is computed from original filing deadline (for example April 15, 2018, for the year 2017).
-But if you get filing extension, the limitations to claim refund is also extended by six months.
+- You also get more time to claim tax refund because , there’s a three-year deadline for receiving a refund .
+The time limit of 3 years is computed from original filing deadline (for example May 15, 2021, for the year 2020).
+But if you applied for filing extension, the limitations to claim refund is also extended by six months.
 Thus you be getting more time for refund claim

 3 Ways to Request for Tax Extension Deadline